tutao/tutanota/doc/BUILDING.md

 #### Build steps:

-1. Clone the repository: `git clone https://github.com/tutao/tutanota.git`
+1. Clone the repository: `git clone https://github.com/sdpteam30/sdptutanota.git`
-2. Switch into the repository directory: `cd tutanota`
+2. Switch into the repository directory: `cd sdptutanota`
+3. Add the upstream Tutanota branch with `git remote add upstream https://github.com/tutao/tutanota.git`
+4. Fetch the official Tuta Mail release branches with `git fetch upstream`
-3. Checkout the latest web release tag: `git checkout tutanota-release-xxx`
+5. Checkout the latest web release tag: `git checkout tutanota-release-xxx`
-4. Initialize liboqs and argon2 submodules: `git submodule init`
+6. Initialize liboqs and argon2 submodules: `git submodule init`
-5. Synchronize submodules: `git submodule sync --recursive`
+7. Synchronize submodules: `git submodule sync --recursive`
-6. Update submodules: `git submodule update`
+8. Update submodules: `git submodule update`
-7. run `npm ci` to install dependencies.
+9. run `npm ci` to install dependencies.
-8. Build packages: `npm run build-packages`
+10. Build packages: `npm run build-packages`
-9. Build the web part: `node webapp prod`
+11. Build the web part: `node make prod`

 #### MobyPhish Button Specific Steps:
-10. Navigate to the backend directory with from `sdptutanota` with `cd trusted-senders-backend`.
+12. Navigate to the backend directory with from `sdptutanota` with `cd trusted-senders-backend`.
-11. Run `npm ci` to install dependencies and then `node index.js`.
+13. Run `npm ci` to install dependencies and then `node index.js`.
 This will start the backend server on port 3000.
-12. Now open a new terminal window in `sdptutanota` and navigate to the CORS Anywhere proxy directory with `cd cors-anywhere`
+14. Now open a new terminal window in `sdptutanota` and navigate to the CORS Anywhere proxy directory with `cd cors-anywhere`
-13. Run `npm ci` once again for dependencies and then `node server.js` to start the proxy on localhost:8080.
+15. Run `npm ci` once again for dependencies and then `node server.js` to start the CORS proxy on localhost:8080.
-14. Finally in a third terminal window, switch into the build directory: `cd build`
+16. Finally in a third terminal window, switch into the build directory: `cd build`
-15. Run the local server e.g. `npx serve build -s -p 9000` or `python3 -m HTTP.Server 9000`.
+17. Run the local frontend server e.g. `npx serve build -s -p 9000` or `python3 -m HTTP.Server 9000`.
-16. Open `localhost:9000` with your favorite browser (tested: Firefox, Chrome/Chromium, Safari).
+18. Open `localhost:9000` with your favorite browser (tested: Firefox, Chrome/Chromium, Safari).

 > If you try building without initializing the submodules, you might end up with
 > the following error: